duffee/Mojolicious_session_example/docs/HTTPS.md

-# Logout
+# HTTPS

-To very quickly show you how to make sure you've logged out of your applicaton, I've started a new app build on the last one.
+Passwords sent in the clear are a bad idea.
+How do we force our application to use HTTPS?
+Start with a new app
 ```
-mojo generate app Logout	# I've already done this bit
+mojo generate app HTTPS	# I've already done this bit
-cd logout
+cd https
 ```

+#### continue from here ####

 # `lib/Logout.pm`
 Just looking at one file this time.
 Not bothering to put the code into a